ODBC from C tutorial part 2 — fetching results

 SQLROWOFFSET FetchOffset);

-As can be seen, there is no reference to the row_count or row_status arguments of the SQLExtendedFetch call.
+There is no reference to the row_count or row_status arguments of the SQLExtendedFetch call.
 These values in ODBC 3 are now replaced by the statement attributes SQL_ATTR_ROW_STATUS_PTR and SQL_ATTR_ROWS_FETCHED_PTR.
 The use of these statement attributes is shown in the following code, which is functionally equivalent to the previous example, but uses SQLFetchScroll instead of SQLExtendedFetch..

 SQLROWSETSIZE row_count;